 - Listed buildings

-If you’re home isn’t covered by permitted development rights, you may still be able to install skylights, but will have to consult your local authority.
+If your home isn’t covered by permitted development rights, you may still be able to install skylights, but will have to consult your local authority or architect.

 - Are structurally sound